msabree/ai-voice-browser-extension/README.md

 # AI Voice Browser - Chrome Extension

 The **AI Voice Browser** is a Chrome extension that uses voice recognition and Google's built-in AI to enhance web browsing.
-Designed with accessibility in mind, it allows users to navigate websites, manage cookies, and interact with content entirely through voice commands.
+Designed with accessibility in mind, it allows users to navigate websites and interact with content entirely through voice commands.

 ## Table of Contents